cran/proxirr/README.md

 # proxirr

-R package to calculate Alpha and Beta Proximity to Irreplaceability.
+R package to calculate Alpha, Beta and Gamma Proximity to Irreplaceability.

 The methods for Alpha and Beta Irreplaceability were first described in: